Realistic quantum network simulation for experimental BBM92 key distribution: Introduction

 As both classical and quantum computers continue to increase in size and connectivity, quantum-enabled encryption can exceed the security offered by classical encryption methods by providing security that will last in perpetuity.
 Because of the no-cloning property of quantum mechanics and the absence of exploitable mathematical structure in the resulting key material, messages encrypted with quantum keys are future-proof, as they cannot be copied and decrypted at a later date even given future advancements in computing technologies.

-A variety of QKD protocols have been demonstrated over long distances \cite{ yin2020, wang2022, Liu1000km} with fiber multiplexing \cite{multiplex2018, Beutel2022}, via satellite \cite{ecker2021, satellite2025} and with secure authentication and integrated optical switches \cite{yongswitches2021}.
+A variety of QKD protocols have been demonstrated over long distances \cite{ ursin2007, yin2020, wang2022, Liu1000km} with fiber multiplexing \cite{multiplex2018, Beutel2022}, via satellite \cite{ecker2021, satellite2025} and with secure authentication and integrated optical switches \cite{yongswitches2021}.
 When integrated in a quantum network with quantum memories, quantum error correction can be performed prior to measurements \cite{Feihureview2020}.
 However, QKD protocols vary in their security assumptions and vulnerability to attacks.

-Bennett-Brassard-Mermin 1992 (BBM92) is an entanglement-based QKD protocol in which Alice and Bob derive a shared secret key by measuring each entangled photon in a basis randomly selected from two orthogonal bases \cite{BBM92}.
+Bennett-Brassard-Mermin 1992 (BBM92) is an entanglement-based QKD protocol whereby Alice and Bob derive each bit in a shared secret key by measuring each photon from an entangled Bell pair in a basis randomly selected from two orthogonal bases \cite{BBM92}.
 BBM92 lacks vulnerabilities present in other QKD schemes because it uses an entangled photon source to distribute the same maximally entangled Bell state to produce each key bit.
 In particular, QKD security assumptions including that the encoded state emitted from the source is basis-independent can be verified for the BBM92 protocol even if the source is controlled by an eavesdropper \cite{Feihureview2020}.
 High entanglement fidelity is a key requirement behind BBM92 security, and in deployed BBM92, maintaining a low quantum bit error rate (QBER) ensures the security of the protocol.

 Although analytical models exist and can provide useful estimates for secure key rates and other important metrics for BBM92 in simple quantum networks, the theory becomes intractable as the system complexity increases.
-Quantum network simulators can simulate parameter regimes which are not feasible to achieve with current-day devices, provide insights during experimental troubleshooting, and save the time and cost of a full physical experimental implementation.
+In contrast, quantum network simulators can simulate parameter regimes which are not feasible to achieve with current-day devices, provide insights during experimental troubleshooting, and save the time and cost of a full physical experimental implementation.
 Particularly as quantum networks move towards full stack implementations, quantum network simulators can assist in simulation and optimization as quantum network protocols grow in complexity.